fauc3t/jskillet/README.md

 #jskillet
-For all breakfast and brunch lovers alike.
+For all breakfast and brunch lovers alike...
 Or if you're just looking to add a simple scramble animation to some text on your website when a user hovers it.

 ##Usage